 Report by John Lockwood

-A large audience of Civic Society members, guests and students attended our annual lecture held jointly with the University's School of Architecture.
+A large audience of Civic Society members, guests and students attended our annual lecture held jointly with the University's School of Architecture in March 2019.

 The new Oastler building is proving an ideal venue for such important events.
 Our speaker was Kristof Keerman, Project Architect from Stanton Williams, a prestigious, large London-based practice.